antublue/test-engine/README.md

 Test Classes

-- Total number of test classes
+- Total number of test classes tested

 Test Parameters

-- Total number of test parameters (all test classes)
+- Total number of test parameters tested (all test classes)

 Test Methods

-- Total number of test methods (all parameters / all test classes)
+- Total number of test methods tested (all parameters / all test classes)

 **Notes**

-- Test classes can/may different test parameters, so you can't necessarily extrapolate the math in reverse
+- Test classes can/may different use different test parameters, so you can't necessarily extrapolate the math in reverse

 ## Building